 The weather in Washington DC can be pretty unpredictable, so in addition to your typical travel wardrobe, I recommend bringing the following:

-- An umbrella, raincoat, and/or waterproof boots – It rains a lot in the city and you don’t want to be caught unprepared!
+- Umbrella, raincoat, and/or waterproof boots – It rains a lot in the city and you don’t want to be caught unprepared!

-- A battery pack – I recommend this solar powered one that charges as you go.
+- Battery pack – You’ll be on the go most of the time, so bring a portable charger to keep your phone and camera happy.
+I recommend this solar powered one that charges as you go.

-- A water bottle – You’ll be doing a lot of walking, so be sure to stay hydrated with a reusable water bottle.
+- Water bottle – You’ll be doing a lot of walking, so be sure to stay hydrated with a reusable water bottle.
 I love my Hydro Flask water bottle for travel – it keeps my water icy cold the entire day.

 - Sunglasses and sunscreen – In some parts of the city, there isn’t great tree cover.
 Take care of your skin and eyes by bringing the appropriate protection.

-- Cash – In some of the places we’ll recommend, cash is preferred.
+- Cash – In some of the places/locations we’ll recommend, cash is preferred.

 With over 500 different hotel options in the city, and even more opportunities to rent an Airbnb, it can be overwhelming to figure out where to stay in Washington DC.
 But don’t fear!
 There are a couple of neighborhoods in the city that are prime locations for those of you who want to stay in a central area, but not too close to the highly touristed parts.